yiqioyang/ppesage/README.md

 Authors: Qingyuan Yang, Gregory S Elsaesser, Marcus Van Lier-Walqui, Trude Eidhammer, and Linnia Hawkins

-To run the method, go to application/run.R and read the notations therein.
-This code implements codes in run/
+To run the method, go to application/run.R and read the notations therein. run.R includes the complete processes to run the method, including loading packages and functions, data loading, training, validaiton, saving results and etc. run.R implements these processes through running the codes in run/

 Note: The current version of the codes does not implement uncertainty quantification, but this will be part of code expansion